canonical/ubuntu-server-documentation/docs/how-to/install-and-configure-a-mysql-server.md

 ## Backups

 MySQL databases should be backed up regularly.
-Backups can be accomplished through several methods.
+Backups can be accomplished through several methods, of which we'll discuss three here.

+[mysqldump](#mysqldump) is included with `mysql-server`.
+It is useful for backing up smaller databases, allows backups to be edited prior to a restore, and can be used for exporting to CSV and XML.

+[MySQL Shell's Dump Utility](#mysql-shell-dump-utility) allows for backups of specific schema and tables, both to local files and remote secure servers.
+It is recommended for creating partial backups, and for integration with Python programs.

+[Percona Xtrabackup](#percona-xtrabackup) creates full backups with far greater performance than the former options.
+However, it lacks the ability to customize schema and tables.
+It is the recommended option for backing up large databases in a production environment.

 ### mysqldump

-mysqldump is a built-in tool that performs [logical backups](https://dev.mysql.com/doc/refman/8.4/en/glossary.html#glos_logical_backup) for MySQL.
-It is useful for backing up smaller databases, allows backups to be edited prior to a restore, and can be used for exporting to csv and XML.
+`mysqldump` is a built-in tool that performs [logical backups](https://dev.mysql.com/doc/refman/8.4/en/glossary.html#glos_logical_backup) for MySQL.

 To dump the data of a publicly available database on the local MySQL server into a file, run the following: